skagitpublishing/docker-connextcms/nginx/README.md

 `sudo certbot certonly --webroot -w /home/username/docker-connextcms/public -d example.com -d www.example.com`

+If successful, you'll be presented with 'Congradulations!' message.
+This message will contain the directory path to your certificate. **Take not of this directory path** as you'll use it in step 6.
+It will look like `/etc/letsencrypt/live/example.com/fullchain.pem`.

 5. Generate a strong DH group:

 `sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048`